 - Flexible and expandable spaces

-Harris & Associates Program + Construction Management team delivered staff augmentation services, providing recommendations to assigned project manager.
+Harris & Associates construction management team delivered staff augmentation services, providing recommendations to assigned project manager.

 Located on the western edge of campus, the five-story structure incorporates sustainable features throughout.
 The auditorium features a green roof with vegetation that attracts pollinators, and the building's reclaimed-wood paneling was harvested from a local demolished warehouse.